USNavalResearchLaboratory/norm/README.md

   be provided as additional documentation in the future)

-3) norm (or norm.exe (WIN32) - command-line "demo" application
+2) norm (or norm.exe (WIN32) - command-line "demo" application
                                built from "common/normApp.cpp"

  (The included "Norm User's Guide" provides a rough overview of how to use this demo app.
-This document requires some updating to be accurate and complete.
 This demo application is useful for file transfers (and streaming on Unix))

-4) normTest (or normTest.exe (WIN32)) - very simple test application
+3) normTest (or normTest.exe (WIN32)) - very simple test application

  (The "normTest" application (see "common/normTest.cpp") is really just a simple playground for preliminary testing of the NORM